ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 frontal pole, layer 1 (FRP1), FRP2/3, FRP5; accessory olfactory bulb, glomerular
 layer (AOBgl); accessory olfactory bulb, granular layer (AOBgr); accessory olfactory bulb, mitral layer (AOBmi); and accessory supraoptic group (ASO).

+### Mapping fluorescence micro-optical sectioning tomography (fMOST) data

+__Overview.__  We developed a pipeline for mapping fluorescence micro-optical sectioning tomography (fMOST) mouse brain images into the AllenCCFv3 (see Figure \ref{fig:allenpipelines}(b)).
+The pipeline is adapted from previously developed frameworks for human brain mapping[@Avants:2010aa], and uses a modality specific (fMOST) average atlas to assist in the image registration and mapping.
+This approach has been well validated in human studies[@jia:2011aa;@tang:2009aa;@dewey:2017aa], and successfully used in other mouse data[@perens:2023aa;@Wang:2020aa;@qu:2022aa].
+Briefly, we construct an intensity- and shape-based average fMOST atlas using 30 fMOST images to serve as an intermediate registration target for mapping fMOST images from individual specimens into the AllenCCFv3.
+Preprocessing steps include downsampling to match the $25 \mu m$ isotropic AllenCCFv3, acquisition-based stripe artifact removal, and inhomogeneity correction [@Tustison:2010ac].
+Preprocessing also includes a single annotation-driven registration to establish a canonical mapping between the fMOST atlas and the AllenCCFv3.
+This step allows us to align expert determined landmarks to accurately map structures with large morphological differences between the modalities, which are difficult to address using standard approaches.
+Once this canonical mapping is established, standard intensity-based registration is used to align each new fMOST image to the fMOST specific atlas.
+This mapping is concatenated with the canonical fMOST atlas-to-AllenCCFv3 mapping to further map each individual brain into the latter without the need to generate additional landmarks.
+Transformations learned through this mapping can be applied to single neuron reconstructions from the fMOST images to evaluate neuronal distributions across different specimens into the AllenCCFv3 for the purpose of cell census analyses.

+__Data.__ The high-throughput and high-resolution fluorescence micro-optical sectioning tomography (fMOST) [@Gong:2016aa;@Wang:2021aa] platform was used to image 55 mouse brains containing gene-defined neuron populations, with sparse transgenic expression [@Rotolo:2008aa;@Peng:2021aa].
+In short, the fMOST imaging platform results in 3-D images with voxel sizes of $0.35 \times 0.35 \times 1.0
+\mu m^3$ and is a two-channel imaging system where the green channel displays the green fluorescent protein (GFP) labeled neuron morphology and the red channel is used to visualize the counterstained propidium iodide cytoarchitecture.
+The spatial normalizations described in this work were performed using the red channel, which offered higher tissue contrast for alignment, although other approaches are possible including multi-channel registration.

+__Evaluation.__  Evaluation of the canonical fMOST atlas to Allen CCFv3 mapping was performed via quantitative comparison at each step of the registration and qualitative assessment of structural correspondence after alignment by an expert anatomist.
+Dice values were generated for the following structures: whole brain, 0.99; fimbria, 0.91; habenular commissure, 0.63; posterior choroid plexus, 0.93;
+anterior choroid plexus,  0.96; optic chiasm, 0.77; caudate putamen, 0.97.
+Similar qualitative assessment was performed for each fMOST specimen including the corresponding neuron reconstruction data.